kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

     If you were using `watcher` without `reflector`, you were the most affected by this excessive caching.
 You might not have needed __watcher atomicity__, as it was primarily designed to facilitate __store completeness__.

+### Watcher Consequences

+If you were just watching data on 0.91.0 (not using stores), the buffering is completely necessary if you just want to react to events about individual objects without considering the wider dataset.

+Your peak memory use for a single watcher (with all other things considered negligible) is going to scale with the size of the __complete dataset__ because `watcher` was buffering ALL pages, whereas it really __should__ only scale with the __page size__ that you ask for objects returned in.

 ## Change in 0.92

 The change in 0.92.0 is primarily to **stop buffering events in the `watcher`**, and present __new watcher events__ that allows a store to achieve the Store completeness guarantee.